A Step By Step Guide for Foreigners to Start a Business in Singapore

 e) Representative Office

 - As the name implies, a representative office is established solely for market research and feasibility studies.
 You cannot engage in profit-generating business activities.
 Furthermore, a representative office does not have a separate legal identity from its foreign parent company, and is required to employ no more than five employees.
-Thus, you can open a representative office if you want to analyse the market before establishing whole business house.
+Thus, you can open a representative office if you want to analyse the market before establishing a whole business house.

-2. Name your business
+Step 2: Name your business

 3. Incorporate your business